Services & Programs

 A two-phase approach to building rural AI capacity

-We're focusing on enabling rural higher education institutions and nonprofits that serve as anchor institutions in their communities—developing the workforce, infrastructure, and knowledge base that rural regions need to lead in AI.
+We're focusing on enabling rural education institutions and local businesses that serve as anchor institutions in their communities—developing the workforce, infrastructure, and knowledge base that rural regions need to lead in AI.

 Businesses & Government